wafna/kse/README.md

 ## Entities

 Entities provide a mapping between fields in a single table and data classes.
+By providing a projection and methods for reading and writing a data class, entities simplify the call sites where these records are read and written.

 Each entity is parameterized on two types; one for writing and one for reading.
-This handles the situation where a record contains values generated within the database, such as ids.
+This handles the situation where a record contains values generated within the database, such as ids and creation timestamps.
 In this case, one can provide a sibling object without the fields or create default values in the domain object that are ignored when the record is inserted.

-By providing a projection and methods for reading and writing a data class, entities simplify the call sites where these records are read and written.
+In either case, the fields not to be inserted when the row is created must be marked with *auto*.

 The *Entity* database methods partially or completely generate some of the SQL.
 In the case of *select*, the *Entity* generates the SQL fragment for the projection from the table.